sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 Below shows the command & o/p for subscribing all, and receiving BGP events.
 ```
 gnmic --target events --path "/events/" --mode STREAM --stream-mode ON_CHANGE

+The instance data would indicate YANG module path & revision that is required for validation.
+[ TODO: Need review from YANG expert ]

 o/p
 {